katalon-studio/katalon-studio-github-action/README.md

 # Github_Action
 # Katalon Studio action test

-This action to run KS test and with your test cases source codes.
+This action allows you to run KS test and with your test cases source codes.

 ## Inputs